Which Disney Waterpark is best -Typhoon Lagoon or Blizzard Beach?

 - Forgotten something?
 Both waterparks have shops that stock pretty much all of the essentials you might need.

 - The showers are lovely and hot but they get very busy during the hour before the park closes.
-If you don’t want to queue then consider getting out of the water a bit earlier and hitting the showers before the rush.
+To avoid big queues consider getting out of the water a bit earlier and hitting the showers before the rush.

 - Look out for the characters.
 Mickey’s friends like to cool off at the waterparks and can often be spotted at various locations throughout the parks.
 We have seen Stitch and Goofy at Typhoon Lagoon and Olaf can be found enjoying summer at Blizzard Beach.

 - Don’t miss a photo opportunity.
 There are often Memory Maker photographers in the parks (especially in the summer months) and they can get some great photos.
 We’ve found them in the lazy rivers and by the exits to rides.
-Some of them have great magic shots too (when they add a character to your photo after it’s been taken) so ask them nicely if that’s a possibility.
-Both parks have great photo opportunities at their entrances, but skip past them and get your seats and then go back for a photo.
+You can sometimes get magic shots too (when they add a character to your photo after it’s been taken).
+If you ask the photographer they’ll tell you if that’s possible.
+There are great photo opportunities at the entrance to both waterparks.

 - Play a game of crazy golf.
 As you leave Blizzard Beach you will see Winter Summerland on the left.
 If you have time, go in and play a game of golf.
 There are two courses, one set in the winter and one set in the summer, both with Christmas songs playing!
 It’s lots of fun and a great way to finish your day.
 Depending on which ticket you have purchased there may be an additional cost for this.

 Got a question about planning a holiday to Orlando?
-We’ve visited many times over the past 6 years and we would love to help you enjoy your holiday as much as we enjoy ours, so leave your question in the comments below and we’ll get back to you as quickly as we can.
+We’ve visited many times over the years and we would love to help you plan your holiday.
+Leave your question in the comments below and we’ll get back to you as quickly as we can.
 You can also read our Top Tips For Visiting Walt Disney World.